-April grew up in the Apple Capital of the World in Central Washington where she graduated from Eastmont High School.
-She started competing in swimming at age 14 and competed all the way through college for the University of Washington.
-Her specialty strokes were long distance free style and the Individual Medley.
-In college she swam the 800 Free Relay at the NCAA division I level.
-She is certified as a coach with the American Swim Coaches Association in both USA and United States Masters Swimming Levels 1, 2 and 3, and was selected as assistant coach for the Puget Sound Masters National Team in 2011, and co-head coach of the team in 2012 and head coach in 2014.
-In October of 2014 April was award the Kerry O’Brian Inspirational coaching award from the United States Masters Swimming Association.
+April grew up in the Apple Capital of the World in Central Washington, where she graduated from Eastmont High School.
+She started competing in swimming at age 14 and competed through college at the University of Washington.
+Her specialty strokes were long-distance free style and the Individual Medley.
+She swam the 800 Free Relay at the NCAA Division I level in college.
+She is certified as a coach with the American Swim Coaches Association in both USA and United States Masters Swimming Levels 1, 2, and 3, and was selected as an assistant coach for the Puget Sound Masters National Team in 2011 and co-head coach of the team in 2012 and head coach in 2014.
+In October 2014, April was awarded the Kerry O’Brian Inspirational coaching award from the United States Masters Swimming Association.
 Cheadle was selected for this award for exceeding the criteria in two areas: Re-energizing and Creating Opportunities for swimmers.